SchrodingerZhu/area-exam-survey/writing/thesis.typ

 === Normalization of (Partial) Evaluation

-Another motivating example arises from dependent type checkers, which are a core component of proof assistants.
-From implementation perspectives, in an dependently typed system, there is no explicit distinction
+Another compelling example is found in the domain of dependent type checkers, which are fundamental to proof assistants.
+In a dependently typed system, the core language does not make a clear distinction between types and data.
+As a consequence, for type checking to be executed, proof assistants must (weakly) normalize the language terms @pi-forall @how-to-implement-ddt @how-to-code-your-own-type-theory.
+A notable strategy to accomplish this is through Normalization by Elaboration (NbE), also known as Normalization by Partial Evaluation (NbPE) @normalization-by-evaluation @NbPE.

+#fletcher.diagram(cell-size: 15mm, $
+  #let interp = "interp"
+  T edge(bracket.l.double dot.c bracket.r.double, ->) edge("d", text("norm"), ->) & lr(bracket.l.double T bracket.r.double) \
+  T' edge(text("reify"), "<-") & lr(bracket.l.double T' bracket.r.double) edge("u", text("eval"), <-)
+$)

 == e.g. User Feedback